-LINKS AND VIDEOS ON PERIPHERAL VISION
+MODERN PSYCHOLOGY AND PERIPHERAL VISION

 This is a summary of a few of the videos and sites i found on peripheral vision.

-None of these sources teach the subject at anything like the depth which animals have taught me.
+None of these sources teach the subject at anything like the depth which animals have taught me and none include listening.
 The 1st. and 2nd. links demonstrate valuable beginnings of psychological research on the subject.
-However, most sources seem to have little actual experience.

 Peripheral Vision – A simple technique to counter unhelpful negative emotions is about parasympathetic system being activated by peripheral vision.
 This comes form James Conlon who also writes on 9 Tips for Conquering Stress & Anxiety: Section 9.
 Switch to Peripheral Vision